-There are other transfer sheets that are specifically designed for light fabrics and these are what you should seek out if you need to make designs for brighter fabrics.
+Other transfer sheets are specifically designed for light fabrics, and these are what you should seek out if you need to make designs for brighter fabrics.

 There are many reasons why you will need to create designs on fabrics.

-Transfer sheets come in different quantities and because of this, you'll need to consider how many designs you need to make and on how many pieces of fabric.
+Transfer sheets come in different quantities, and because of this, you'll need to consider how many designs you need to make and how many pieces of fabric.

-Because printable vinyl for brighter fabrics tend to come in fewer quantities, you'll also need to accommodate for this
+Because best printable vinyl for brighter fabrics tends to come in fewer quantities, you'll also need to accommodate for this.

 Most printable vinyl sheets have dimensions measuring 8.5 inches by 11 inches, which is the standard letter size of paper.

-While this works well for most designs, there are sometimes where you might need to create bigger designs that this size of sheet will not satisfy.
+While this works well for most designs, there are sometimes where you might need to create more significant designs that this size of the sheet will not satisfy.

-While the designs from most printable vinyl sheets tend to last more than a few washes before fading, you might find that certain sheets are better at resisting fading than others.
+While the best printable vinyl sheet designs tend to last more than a few washes before fading, you might find that specific sheets are better at resisting fading than others.

 This is especially true when it comes to packs that contain a lot of sheets.

-The designs from sheets like these tend to fade pretty quickly, where packs that do not contain a lot of transfer sheets are usually created with fade resistance in mind.
+The designs from sheets like these tend to fade pretty quickly, where packs that do not contain many transfer sheets are usually created with fade resistance in mind.

-There are two ways to apply transfer sheets onto your fabric of choice: You can iron them on or you can use a heat press.
+There are two ways to apply transfer sheets onto your fabric of choice: You can iron them on or use a heat press.

-You'll need to physically print out the design before performing any of these.
+You'll need to print out the design before performing any of these physically.

 Doing this is just like printing anything else: Put the heat transfer sheet into the tray of your printer, use whatever software you need to create the design, then print the design out.